How do we monitor our storm overflows?

 - Our interactive map that shows in near real-time whether our storm overflows are operating

-- Our annual storm overflow data which is published on this page.
+- Our monthly and annual storm overflow data which is published on this page.

 Our EDM annual report

-You can also have a read through the reports we’ve published in previous years as well as seeing our interactive map of the 2023 data.
+You can also have a read through the reports we’ve published in previous years.

 |